Luncheons & Guest Speakers

-Paul's presentation will focus on the ever-important topic of receiver noise figure and key design considerations.
-He will also provide an overview of the great strides the VLA takes to quiet its receivers as much as possible to collect the weakest signals emitted by celestial objects.
+Paul and Craig's joint presentation will focus on the ever-important topic of receiver noise figure and key design considerations.
+They will also provide an overview of the great strides the VLA takes to quiet its receivers as much as possible to collect the weakest signals emitted by celestial objects.

 Saturday, July 29

 Menu: Fresh taco bar, a New Mexico classic -- Ground Beef, Hard and Soft Tortilla Shells, Grated Cheese, Lettuce, Tomato, Sour Cream and onion, New Mexican salsa, Beans, Rice, Beverage